carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                 "HiddenPrintfBuffer"
                                                   A global address space pointer
                                                   to the runtime printf buffer
                                                   is passed in kernarg.
+Mutually
+                                                  exclusive with
+                                                  "HiddenHostcallBuffer".

                                                 "HiddenHostcallBuffer"
                                                   A global address space pointer
                                                   to the runtime hostcall buffer
                                                   is passed in kernarg.
+Mutually
+                                                  exclusive with
+                                                  "HiddenPrintfBuffer".

                                                 "HiddenDefaultQueue"
                                                   A global address space pointer